Are you a vegan baker? These 13 vegan egg wash substitutes are easy and provide that special finishing touch to your

-This is my simple go-to vegan egg wash for any sweet-baked items I’m making.
+This is my simple go-to vegan egg wash substitute for any sweet-baked items I’m making.
 It’s super simple, and is ready to go in only 2 minutes!

 - Add the maple syrup and unsweetened almond milk to a small bowl.

 - Using a pastry brush, lightly coat your pastry.
-You may need to reduce bake time slightly, as the sugars in the wash cook and brown more quickly.
+You may need to reduce the bake time slightly, as the sugars in the wash cook and brown more quickly.

 Yes!
 You can make an egg wash without eggs.
 If you find yourself in a bind while baking, and don’t have any eggs left, or you are preparing vegan baked goods, it is simple to create an alternative wash that will have the same end result.